Most restaurants are poor marketers. They rely on a scattergun approach to attracting new customers and often aren’t focused on the best channels.

 - Worked out how you can track everything.

-The next step is to finalise and build out the plan.
+The next step is to finalize and build out the plan.

 Make a Decision on What Approach to Use